A New/Old Story

 The long history of humanity has been one of deep harmony with all other life on Earth.
 But now, we find ourselves out of balance with life itself.
 All generations alive in this moment have a choice: do we continue to destroy life or do we choose the continuation of life?
 We can choose to cultivate, steward, regenerate and connect bioregions around the planet.
 The emergence of Bioregional Earth is this new/old story.

 For humans, story is everything.
 It defines our species – the ability to pull from both the past and the future in our mind as we create the story we live out in any given moment.
 We can shift and evolve stories, and by extension our experience of the world.
-Some moments can change the story of humanity profoundly – like the Earthrise photo.
-It was taken by William Anders during Apollo 8 on December 24, 1968.
+Some moments can change the story of humanity profoundly – like the Earthrise photo, taken by William Anders during Apollo 8 on December 24, 1968.
 It shifted our perspective on Earth and our place in the universe.
-Its legacy continues to inspire and remind us of the interconnectedness and fragility of our planet.
+Its legacy continues to inspire and remind us of the interconnectedness and miracle that is our planet.

 Earthrise

 How can you live into the story of Bioregional Earth?
-If you listen closely to what's deep inside yourself and to the land, you will find the path.
-One meaning of "human" is literally "earthling" – from the Latin "humus," meaning earth or ground.
+If you listen closely to what's deep inside yourself and to the land, you will find the path and it can become your legacy.
+One meaning of "human" is literally "earthling," from the Latin humus (for ground or earth).
 We come from stardust, and we will return to the dust.

 Right Story